Sindhumahesh/Udacity-Project3---Item-Catalog/README.md

 -vagrant up
 -vagrant ssh
--use sudo apt-get install python-sqlalchemy to install sqlalchemy
+-use sudo apt-get install python-sqlalchemy to install sqlalchemy -use sudo apt-get install python-pip
+-use  sudo pip install Flask

 **Note: If you already have a vagrant machine installed from previous Udacity courses skip to the 'Fetch the Source Code and VM Configuration' section**